The Pied Pipers

 Returning to Los Angeles in mid-1939, the group lost several members to regular jobs on the way, leaving only Stafford, her then-husband John Huddleston, and Chuck Lowry from the original eight.
 Joined by Billy Wilson, they struggled to make a living and were on the verge of calling it quits when, in late 1939, they received an offer from Dorsey to join his orchestra.
 Shortly after, Wilson was replaced by Clark Yocum, who used the stage name Allen Storr at the time.
 Yocum had previously sang and played guitar for Mal Hallett’s orchestra.

-With Dorsey, the Pipers finally found success, becoming one of the top vocal groups in the nation.
-They backed Frank Sinatra on many of his numbers, and Dorsey featured Stafford solo on several occasions.
-She took over for Connie Haines as the band’s sole female vocalist in March 1942.
-The Pipers remained with Dorsey until December 1, 1942, when, after Dorsey exploded at one of the members on Thanksgiving Day, igniting an argument with the whole group, they quit and returned to Los Angeles.
-They weren’t out of work or long.
-They were almost immediately hired for radio, and they began a theater tour in January 1943.
-They made several film appearances in 1943 and 1944, including Girl Crazy and Gals, Incorporated.
+The Pipers remained with Dorsey until December 1, 1942, when, after Dorsey exploded at one of the members on Thanksgiving Day, igniting an argument with the whole group, they quit and returned to Los Angeles, where they were almost immediately hired for radio.
+They began a theater tour in January 1943 and made several film appearances in 1943 and 1944, including Girl Crazy and Gals, Incorporated.
 Recognizing Stafford’s popularity, the group began to bill themselves as “Jo Stafford and her Pied Pipers.”[2]

 In 1943, Huddleston left the group to join the service.
 He was replaced by Hal Hopper, who had been one of the original eight members.
 That same year, Johnny Mercer signed the Pipers to his newly-formed label, Capitol Records.
 Mercer began to push Stafford as a solo artist both on recordings and his Chesterfield radio program.
 Stafford finally left the group in mid-1944 to pursue a solo career.
 To replace her, the Pipers and Mercer brought in June Hutton, half-sister of bandleader Ina Ray Hutton and a former member of Charlie Spivak vocal group the Stardusters.